 For full details of the GCSE course content and structure, see The Right Course.

-The Department boasts two experienced and stimulating teachers who, between them, have taught to post-graduate level and published journal articles, teaching resources and text books.
+The Department boasts two experienced and stimulating teachers who, between them, have taught to post-graduate level and published journal articles and teaching resources.